Rokory/PSToolsAndSamples/README.md

 This script demonstrates the usage of object-oriented features in PowerShell.
 It is recommended to run this in debug mode to understand what's going on.
 The comments will help understanding the concepts.

-### Pipeline.ps1

-This is a short example on how to process items from the pipeline without using any loop.

 ### Setup-CIDatabase.ps1 and Update-CIAssets.ps1

 #### Synopsis